 Pit Stops

-When making stops along the way, NEVER EVER leave your dog alone in the car for even a few minutes.
+When making stops along the way, NEVER EVER leave your dog, cat, kid or other animal alone in the car for even a few minutes.
 Despite windows rolled down, cars get very hot, very fast, and your best friend could suffer brain injury, kidney or liver failure, or death!
 When it’s a comfortable 75°F outside, internal car temperatures in a parked care can rise to 120°F, even with windows slightly open.
 Always keep someone in the car with your dog or don’t make the stop.
 It’s PAWSitively NOT worth the risk.